cssninjaStudio/vuero/documentation/components/dropdown/dropdown-with-images-documentation.md

 ### Menu with Images

-`BaseDropdown` menus can have images and more structured content.
-You can use them to display any type of information or options.
-Use the `spaced` attribute with the provided markup in the code example.
-The inner images can be made rounded by adding the `is-rounded` class to the image element.
+`<BaseDropdown />` menus items can have images and more original layout.
+Use the `spaced` prop with the provided markup in the code example.
+The inner images can be be made rounded by adding the `is-rounded` class to the image element.

 <!--code-->